About Sebago Lake

 The lake covers about 45 square miles and almost 29,000 acres.
 It is 14 miles long with roughly 105 miles of shoreline.

 The park encompasses 1,400 acres of Maine-owned land and is open year-round.
-It includes public boat launches, a campground, beaches, and forested land surrounding the lake.
+It includes public boat launches, a campground, beaches, forested land, and trails surrounding the lake.

 What is the Sebago to Sea Trail?